 Francesco Bottigliero has a comprehensive musical education.
 He received his initial training in piano and composition at the Music Academy in Salerno, and studied opera and symphony conducting in Naples in Italy.
 He improved his skills at the faculty of music education and choral conducting.
 Additionally he holds master degree in philosophy.
 Between 2002-2004, he took private lessons in orchestral conducting with Maestro Carlo Maria Giulini in Milano.
 He perfected his craft as a pianist and conductor on numerous masterclasses.
 As a pianist he has been rewarded with such prizes as: the First Prize at the IX National Competition in Taranto (1996), the First Prize at the National Competition in Naples (1999), the First Prize at a Chamber Music Competition in Verbania (2003).

-Since 2000, Maestro Bottigliero has been a guest with a number of orchestras in Europe, including the National Philharmonic Orchestra in Sibiu in Romania, Moldavian Symphony Orchestra in Chisinau, Krakow Philharmonic, Janáček Komorní Orchestra in Ostrava, Congress Symphony Orchestra in St. Petersburg, Erfurt Philharmonic Orchestra or recently the orchestra of the Slezské Theatre.
+Since 2000, Maestro Bottigliero has been a guest with a number of orchestras in Europe, including the National Philharmonic Orchestra in Sibiu in Romania, Moldavian Symphony Orchestra in Chisinau, Krakow Philharmonic, Janáček Komorní Orchestra in Ostrava, Congress Symphony Orchestra in St. Petersburg, Erfurt Philharmonic Orchestra, the orchestra of the Slezské Theatre, Sinfonietta Cracovia and Beethoven Academy Orchestra.

 In 2007, he relocated to Wrocław, Poland, and since then he has conducted G. Verdi’s Rigoletto and W. A. Mozart’s Le nozze di Figaro at the Wrocław Opera, G. Donizetti’s Don Pasquale, L. Bernstein’s Candide, S. Prokofiev’s Maddalena, G. B. Pergolesi’s La serva padrona at the Grand Theatre in Poznań, W. A. Mozart’s Le nozze di Figaro at the Baltic Opera and G. Puccini’s Madama Butterfly, G. Bizet’s Carmen at the Silesian Opera.